-Equitable Growth’s 2020 Requests for Proposals is an opportunity to better understand the structural barriers to intergenerational mobility
+Equitable Growth’s 2020 Request for Proposals is an opportunity to better understand the structural barriers to intergenerational mobility

 Two years ago, the Washington Center for Equitable Growth launched a new initiative to connect the dots between poverty, inequality, and mobility.
 Harvard economist—and founding Equitable Growth Steering Committee member—Raj Chetty had reinvigorated the conversation about intergenerational mobility with his dramatic findings that absolute mobility had declined from 90 percent for the generation born in 1940 to only 50 percent for those born in 1980.
 But what are the actual channels connecting inequality and mobility?